Digital-Grinnell/dlad-blog/content/posts/128-VSCode-Find-and-Replace-Using-regex.md

 This morning I needed to do some bulk "find and replace" operations in most of my [Rootstalk](https://rootstalk.grinnell.edu) content.
 My first thought was to write and run a little Python script, but then I wondered what _VSCode_ might bring to the table.
 Plenty, it brought plenty!

-To keep this post as brief as possible, I'm simply going to reference an instructional video that I created earlier: [VSCode-Find-and-Replace.mp4.](https://rootstalk.blob.core.windows.net/documentation/VSCode-Find-and-Replace.mp4)
+To keep this post as brief as possible, I'm simply going to reference an instructional video that I created earlier: <a href="https://rootstalk.blob.core.windows.net/documentation/VSCode-Find-and-Replace.mp4" target="_blank">VSCode-Find-and-Replace.mp4</a>.

 A list of some links mentioned in the video is provided here: